 The institution through which you are leasing the car retains ownership.
 You’re essentially renting the vehicle.
 Your contract will state you’re using the car for a set amount of time in exchange for a set amount of money.

 A lease doesn’t typically require a down payment, but you will have to provide the first month’s payment along with a security deposit, acquisition fee, and any other applicable costs.
 It’s possible to lower the number of your monthly lease payments by increasing your initial fee.

 Because you don’t own the car, you will turn it into the dealership at the end of your lease.
 However, pay close attention to any mileage restrictions or wear and tear guidelines — excessive use may cost you extra when you return your vehicle.

 People who use a leased car for business may find larger tax deductions with leasing than with buying a vehicle.
 Check with your tax advisor

 End of Payments

 You usually just return the vehicle when your lease ends.
 However, you may be able to purchase it during or after the term of your lease, or trade it in before the term of your lease is over.
 If you think you might want to employ any of these options, ask your financing agent about them before the lease is signed.

 Best Cars to Lease

 The amount you’ll pay for a lease is based on the amount of time you’ll have the car and the amount it will depreciate once you’ve driven it, so the cheapest leases are those for cars that will retain their value after the term of the lease is up.
-Your O'Brien Team financial expert can help you with this decision when choosing a new Honda in Normal.
+Your O’Brien Team financial expert can help you with this decision when choosing a new Honda in Bloomington.